MicrosoftDocs/entra-docs/docs/identity-platform/reference-microsoft-graph-app-manifest.md

 ### Manifest migration from AAD Graph to Microsoft Graph app manifest

-When you upload a previously downloaded app manifest, you may get the following error:
+When you upload a previously downloaded app manifest in Azure AD Graph format, you may get the following error:

 "xxx"

-This might be due to the migration from AAD Graph to Microsoft Graph app manifest.
-Firstly, you should check if the app manifest you were trying to upload is an AAD Graph app manifest following the [link].
-If it is, you should [convert the AAD Graph app manifest to Microsoft Graph app manifest].
+This might be due to the migration from Azure AD Graph to Microsoft Graph app manifest.
+Firstly, you should check if the app manifest is in [Azure AD Graph format](migrate-app-manifest.md#how-do-i-tell-the-format-of-my-app-manifest).
+If it is, you should [convert the app manifest to Microsoft Graph format](migrate-app-manifest.md#convert-an-app-manifest-in-azure-ad-graph-format-to-microsoft-graph-format).

 ## Next steps